Techniques for Shooting Photographs with Flash

 VIRIN: 200908-D-PA656-0003

-Infographic that includes a photo of the setup for the diffused flash technique, a photo of a man taken with the technique and sketch of the camera, flash and subject locations for the setup.
+Infographic that includes a photo of the setup for the diffused flash technique, a photo of a person taken with the technique and sketch of the camera, flash and subject locations for the setup.

 Photo by: DINFOS PAVILION Team